 - Grease the exposed edges of the pan.

-- Sift the cake flour, cocoa powder, malted milk powder and baking powder into a bowl.
+- Sift the cake flour, cocoa powder, malted milk powder, baking powder, and baking soda into a bowl.

 - In a mixer, beat the 4 eggs yolks until thick and yellow.